-You also need perl and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
+You also need zlib, libsdl (1.2, not sdl2, like DF), perl, and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
 You should be able to find them in your distro repositories.

 To build stonesense, you'll also need OpenGL headers.